publicocean0/bindep/README.md

 ### [Grunt](http://gruntjs.com)

-This tool use grunt.
+Bindep uses grunt.
 You have to insert a Gruntfile.js file in your root project folder.
 In this file you set you setup your project configuration.
 A gruntfile.js example:
 ```js